Pratyay-d27/Code-Complexity-Visualizer/readme.md

 ---

-## ✨ Why This Project?

-> *“You analyzed code complexity using only JavaScript?”*

-Yes.

-This project demonstrates how **compiler-inspired static analysis techniques** can be implemented **entirely in the browser**, without any backend, database, or server-side processing.
+## ✨This project demonstrates how **compiler-inspired static analysis techniques** can be implemented **entirely in the browser**, without any backend, database, or server-side processing.

 It is designed to:
 - Look **backend-heavy**